Scorpion ISR / Strike Aircraft, United States of America

 The development of the Scorpion aircraft was commenced in January 2012, with the objective of producing the most economical jet-powered light attack aircraft in the world.

 The first prototype was unveiled during the Air Force Association Air & Space Conference and Technology Exposition in September 2013.
-The test phase of the aircraft is currently underway and the first flight is expected before the end of 2013.
+The first flight was conducted at the McConnell Air Force Base in Kansas in December 2013.

 Scorpion's design and features